-$^{^7\}mathrm{This}$ is not possible when there are multiple observations with the same input features, but different classes.
+&lt;sup>8This is not possible when there are multiple observations with the same input features, but different classes.

-8AIC is of course the Akaike information criterion, $-2\ell + 2q$, with q being the number of parameters (here, q = 3).
-AIC has some truly devoted adherents, especially among nonstatisticians, but I have been deliberately ignoring it and will continue to do so.
+&lt;sup>9AIC is of course the Akaike information criterion, $-2\ell + 2q$ , with q being the number of parameters (here, q = 3).
+AIC has some truly devoted adherents, especially among non-statisticians, but I have been deliberately ignoring it and will continue to do so.
+Basically, to the extent AIC succeeds, it works as fast, large-sample approximation to doing leave-one-out cross-validation.
 Claeskens and Hjort (2008) is a thorough, modern treatment of AIC and related model-selection criteria from a statistical viewpoint.